Actress Ashley Judd opts not to enter Kentucky Senate race

 Judd and her husband, three-time Indianapolis 500 winner Dario Franchitti, announced in January that they had decided to end their 11-year marriage.

-Judd, 44, considers Kentucky her home state but actually lives in neighboring Tennessee.
+Judd, 44, considers Kentucky her home state but actually lives in neighbouring Tennessee.
 She would have had to move to Kentucky in order to qualify as a candidate.

 McConnell's re-election team in Kentucky already produced a campaign video criticizing Judd that made light of the fact that she did not live in Kentucky.